Trow-Registry/trow/docs/KUSTOMIZE_INSTALL.md

 configuration files.
 By keeping all changes to your own directory, any updates to Trow base configuration can be easily merged by just pulling the new commits.

-There is a complete example in the `overlays/example-overlay` directory, which can be used as a basis for getting your cluster running.
+There is a complete example in the `install/overlays/example-overlay` directory, which can be used as a basis for getting your cluster running.

 ## Steps

 Assuming your cluster has cert-manager installed:

- 1) Copy the directory `overlays/example-overlay` to `overlays/mycluster`, changing mycluster to an appropriate name.
+ 1) Copy the directory `install/overlays/example-overlay` to `install/overlays/mycluster`, changing mycluster to an appropriate name.
  2) Open the `kustomization.yaml` file.
 Change the namespace to whatever namespace you want the Trow resources to run in.
 Update the YAML under `secretGenerator` with the user name and password you want to use for the registry.
  3) In the same `kustomization.yaml`, update the domain name to the domain you wish to use for your registry.
 Update the user name to the user name you set in the previous step.
- 2) Run `kubectl apply -k overlays/mycluster` from the install directory.
+ 4) Run `kubectl apply -k install/overlays/mycluster` from the install directory.
- 3) Set the DNS for your domain to point to the IP for your ingress, which you can find with `kubectl get ingress -n trow`.
+ 5) Set the DNS for your domain to point to the IP for your ingress, which you can find with `kubectl get ingress -n trow-example`.
 Note that in GKE, this IP is subject to change unless you obtain a static IP.
  It may take a moment for the IP address to populate.
- 4) Once the certificate is obtained, TLS will start working and Trow should be available.
+ 6) Once the certificate is obtained, TLS will start working and Trow should be available.
 You may get TLS errors whilst the certificate is being provisioned.

-If you're using a Google ManagedCertificate, change the base in `kustomization.yaml` to `../gke` and replace the `Ingress` patch with a copy of `ManagedCertificate` patch from the `overlays/gke/kustomization.yaml` directory and edit as appropriate.
+If you're using a Google ManagedCertificate, change the base in `kustomization.yaml` to `../gke` and replace the `Ingress` patch with a copy of `ManagedCertificate` patch from the `install/overlays/gke/kustomization.yaml` directory and edit as appropriate.

 For other installs, please use the provided files as a base and consider contributing new overlays back to the project.